How Much Should I Pay for Roof Remodeling?

 What does their quality control look like?
 Is there a single point of contact tasked with addressing the homeowner’s questions or concerns?
 If a prospective contractor is vague or noncommittal about their processes, chances are they don’t have a set procedure for performing a new roofing job — a big red flag.

 4. Do you guarantee the quality of your work?

 If you’re unhappy with the finished product, does the contractor offer you any protection?
-This is also a good time to ask if you’re required to pay anything up front before the work begins.
-Once a contractor has your money, you have less leverage in the event of a problem with the quality or execution of the work.
+This is also a good time to ask if you’re required to pay anything upfront before the work begins.
+Once a contractor has your money, you have less leverage in the event of a problem with the quality of execution of the work.